dave-f/png2bbc/README.md

 ---

 ````
-CUSTOM-NULA-COLOURS <x> <y> <n> <step> [FILE <filename>]
+CUSTOM-NULA-COLOURS <x> <y> <n> <step> [start-index] [FILE <filename>]
 ````
 Creates a NuLA palette of `n` colours from pixels in the image, optionally writing out to `filename`.
 NuLA colours are stored internally as "custom" colours, and the pixels in the source image should be stored horizontally.
 The `step` parameter specifies the size in pixels of each palette entry, so you can work with larger palettes on the source PNG.
+The optional parameter `start-index` starts the indexing from a specific value.

 ---